 United States Naval Academy is a good choice for students pursuing a Political Science & Government degree.
-Political Science is one of the most popular majors at United States Naval Academy with more than 124 graduations in 2016.
+11.4% of undergraduate students at United States Naval Academy are Political Science majors.
 This school is located in the suburban area of Annapolis, Maryland, near to shops and other amusement.

 United States Military Academy is among your top options if you're planning on studying Political Science & Government.
 Students who graduate from the Political Science program make an average of $56,751 in their early career salary and $112,085 in their mid-career salary.
 Students who enjoy a more slow-paced life will appreciate United States Military Academy's location in the small town of West Point, New York.

 Stanford University is among your best bets if you're planning on studying Political Science & Government.
-Soon after graduation, Political Science students generally earn about $50,677 at the beginning of their careers.
-Based in Stanford, California, offers a dependable, suburban atmosphere for young people.
+Students from the Political Science & Government major at Stanford University get 48.0% above the average college graduate with the same degree.
+Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 It's hard to beat Hartwick College if you wish to study Political Science & Government.
-Political science majors from Hartwick College receive an earnings boost of around 45.4% over the typical income of political science & government majors.
+Graduates of the Political Science program earn an average of $38,937 in their early career salary and $126,733 in their mid-career salary.
 Students who enjoy a more slow-paced life will appreciate Hartwick College's location in the small town of Oneonta, New York.

 Brown University is among your best bets if you're planning on studying Political Science & Government.
-Political science majors from Brown University earn a boost of around 39.4% above the typical income of political science & government graduates.
+Grads of the political science program state that they receive average early career income of political science and mid-career income of $108,345.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 St Lawrence University is among your best bets if you want to study Political Science & Government.
-St Lawrence University political science & government graduates receive 38.3% more than the typical political science graduate.
+Graduates of the political science program state that they receive average early career earnings of political science and mid-career earnings of $109,163.
 Students who like a more relaxed life will enjoy the school's position in the compact town of Canton, New York.